clementwanjau/dectree-rs/readme.md

 ```

 ### License
-This project is licensed under the GNU GPL v3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the `Apache License 2.0` - see the [LICENSE](LICENSE) file for details

 ### Authors